wellcometrust/reach/policytool/refparse/algo_evaluation/evaluation.md

 ### Evaluation Thresholds

 Summary: Filtering out 'matches' where the cosine similarity is less than 0.6 and the title length is less than 33 will remove lots of false positives.
 However, this comes at the expensive of filtering out some true positives.
+Thus, we made a decision (which can be challenged) that we would optimise for precision, which means that we want to be confident that our predicted matches are correct, whilst knowing that we won't have predicted all of the matches.

 Considerations: Do we want to be confident that the matches are correct but we also have some false negatives?
 Or do we want to be confident that we haven’t got any false positives at the expense of missing some true positives?